 Neurology Reviews, July 2015: Environmental and behavioral interventions may alleviate nonmotor symptoms of Parkinson’s disease

 Neurology Reviews, May 2015: Treatments for non-motor symptoms of Parkinson’s disease.

 Aspen Senior Care article, March 2015, The Red Plate Study.

 And some from our own BU websites:

 Support for our studies

-The lab is grateful for support from many sources, including the American Parkinson’s Disease Association, the National Institute of Neurological Disorders and Stroke, the National Institute on Aging, and Boston University’s Digital Health Initiative and Undergraduate Research Opportunities Program.
+The lab is grateful for support from many sources, including the American Parkinson’s Disease Association, the National Institute of Neurological Disorders and Stroke, the National Institute on Aging, and Boston University’s Digital Health Initiative, Institute for Health System Innovation and Policy, Alzheimer Disease Center, and Undergraduate Research Opportunities Program.
 We also acknowledge Boston University’s Interdisciplinary Biomedical Research Office for supporting our Affinity Research Collaborative on Alzheimer’s disease.